artemnikitin/play-url-shortener/README.md

 Requirements
 ------------
-Installing Play Framework 2.2.1+
+Installing Play Framework 2.2+ (You can download it from here http://www.playframework.com/download)

-You can download it from here http://www.playframework.com/download Installation instructions pretty simple and can be found here http://www.playframework.com/documentation/2.2.x/Installing
+Installation instructions pretty simple and can be found here http://www.playframework.com/documentation/2.2.x/Installing